NitrousSL/api/README.md

 }
 ```

-Every module has a set metadata, and must implement the `query` method, which returns a promise of the module's result.
+Every module has a set metadata and must implement the `query` method, which returns a promise of the module's result.

-## In Practice
+### In Practice

-found in `src/module/impl/username/cashapp.ts`
+Found in `src/module/impl/username/cashapp.ts`.

 ```typescript
 // define our module's metadata